ballerina-platform/module-ballerinax-aws.dynamodb/docs/spec/spec.md

 ```

 #### [createItem](#createItem)

+This API can be used to add a new item to the table.

 ```ballerina
 # Creates a new item, or replaces an old item with a new item.
 If an item that has the same primary key as the new